bpstephanie/wawa-land/README.md

       [Back To Top](<#contents>)

 # Features
   ## Existing Features

   - ## Site Wide Features

     - ### Navigation Bar
-      Featured on all pages, the fully responsive navigation bar includes links to the Home page, Blog page, Events page, Log in and Register pages when the user is not logged in.
-Once the user logs in the Log in and Register links change to Sign Out and a user Profile page is made available.
+      Featured on all pages, the fully responsive navigation bar includes links to the Home page, Blog page, Events page, Login and Register pages when the user is not logged in.
+Once the user logs in the Login and Register links change to Sign out and a user Profile page is made available.
 The nav bar allows the user to easily navigate to the main pages across the site.

       A decision was made to not put the Add Post page into the navigation bar as I wanted to make it clear that the Add Post function was only available for the blog.

-      <details><summary>Navigation Bar whilst user is logged out - Desktop View</summary>
+      <details><summary>Navigation Bar whilst user is loggedout - Desktop View</summary>

       ![Desktop view](static/images/screenshots/desktop-nav.png)

       </details>
-      <details><summary>Navigation Bar whilst user is logged out - Mobile View</summary>
+      <details><summary>Navigation Bar whilst user is loggedout - Mobile View</summary>

       ![Mobile view](static/images/screenshots/mobile-nav.png)